 The Free Application for Federal Student Aid (FAFSA) is the primary application for all federal financial aid programs; no supplementary applications are required.
 Students must apply online.

 Financial data provided on the FAFSA will be forwarded electronically to the University and will be the basis for the creation of the student’s financial aid package.
-The financial aid package will be communicated to the student via the Financial Aid Award Letter; newly enrolling students will receive a hard copy of the award letter, while continuing students will receive their award letter via e-mail to their University e-mail address.
-Students may also review their financial aid package at any time on WebAdvisor.
-Students need not return the award letter unless they are declining some portion of the aid being offered; new students should sign and return a copy of the award letter, while continuing students may simply reply to the award letter e-mail.
+The financial aid package will be electronically communicated to the student via the Financial Aid Award Letter; newly enrolling students will receive the award letter at the email address supplied on their application for admission, while continuing students will receive their award letter via e-mail to their University e-mail address.
+Students may also review their financial aid package at any time on Self-Service section of the financial aid website.
+Students need not reply to the award letter email unless they are declining some portion of the aid being offered.

 Generally, the initial offer of financial assistance delineated in the award letter is non-negotiable.
 The financial aid package may, however, be altered as a result of one or more of the following conditions: